 - Duchenne Muscular Dystrophy, Amyotrophic Lateral Sclerosis (ALS) or Spinal Muscular Atrophy (SMA)-as part of the bronchial hygiene protocol ONLY when the member is ventilatory dependant and doesn’t tolerate manual chest physiotherapy.

 High-frequency chest wall compression devices are considered not medically necessary as an alternative to chest physical therapy in patients with cystic fibrosis, neurodegenerative diseases, or chronic bronchiectasis in any other clinical situation.
 There is a lack of clinical data to show that these devices provide any additional health benefit compared to conventional chest physical therapy in these situations.

 There is insufficient evidence for the use of high frequency chest wall compression therapy in those with other conditions.
 The evidence is limited and insufficient to support definitive conclusions.
 There has not been adequate evidence to prove superiority over manual therapy.
-Therefore, use of high frequency chest wall compression in other conditions is considered not medically necessary.
+There are limited studies evaluating oscillatory devices for the treatment of COPD, acute exacerbations, and other respiratory conditions; the available evidence did not tend to find that these devices were more effective than conventional treatment.
+Therefore, use of high frequency chest wall compression for all other conditions is considered not medically necessary.